frg-fossee/eSim-Cloud/CONFIG.md

  - Published to Reported
  - Reported to Draft
  - Reported to Published
- - Reported to Banned

 ### Things to note:

- - For current version of back-end, all states are accessible to everyone for testing purposes.
  - The workflow API is being tested on E-Sim cloud and not on the Arduino Simulator as of yet.